antoine-cha/gtsrb/README.md

 The models are saved at ./models/
 It will create a new file for every experiment.
 Can't retrain an existing network for now.

+## test.lua
+Test a network, the file has to be given in the script, and displays the confusion matrix.
+**Warning :** Assumes 43 classes as output